-EstiNet 8.0 OpenFlow network simulator and emulator is the best OpenFlow network simulator and emulator in the world for doing Software Defined Networks research.
-It can accurately simulate thousands of Ver 1.1.0 and Ver 1.0.0 OpenFlow switches (supports for Ver 1.2.0 and Ver 1.3.0 are underway).
+EstiNet 8.1 OpenFlow network simulator and emulator is the best OpenFlow network simulator and emulator in the world for doing Software Defined Networks research.
+It can accurately simulate thousands of Ver 1.3.4 and Ver 1.0.0 OpenFlow switches.
 It supports both of the simulation mode and the emulation mode.
-In the simulation mode, the real-world open source OpenFlow controller NOX/POX/Floodlight application programs can directly run up on a controller node in the simulated network to control these simulated OpenFlow switches without any modification.
-In the emulation mode, the NOX/POX/Floodlight controller application programs can run up on an external machine that is different from the machine used to simulate OpenFlow switches to control these simulated OpenFlow switches.
-In additiion, in the emulation mode, if an OpenFlow controller has been implemented as a dedicated hardware device, it can remotely control the simulated OpenFlow switches in EstiNet 8.0 via a network.
+In the simulation mode, a real-world open source OpenFlow controller such as NOX, POX, Floodlight, or Ryu application program can directly run up on a controller node in the simulated network to control these simulated OpenFlow switches without any modification.
+In the emulation mode, these controller application programs can run up on an external machine that is different from the machine used to simulate OpenFlow switches to control these simulated OpenFlow switches.
+In additiion, in the emulation mode, if an OpenFlow controller has been implemented as a dedicated hardware device, it can remotely control the simulated OpenFlow switches in EstiNet 8.1 via an Ethernet cable.

-EstiNet 8.0 OpenFlow network simulator and emulator simulates the interactions between the NOX/POX/Floodlight controller application programs and the simulated OpenFlow switches accurately, quickly, and repeatably.
-An OpenFlow researcher can easily and efficiently test his own NOX/POX/Floodlight controller application programs on an EstiNet simultaed OpenFlow network.
-He can run up his modified NOX/POX/Floodlight controller application programs on an EstiNet simulated OpenFlow network without any modification!
+EstiNet 8.1 OpenFlow network simulator and emulator simulates the interactions between the NOX, POX, Floodlight, and Ryu controller application programs and the simulated OpenFlow switches accurately, quickly, and repeatably.
+An OpenFlow researcher can easily and efficiently test his own controller application program on an EstiNet simultaed OpenFlow network.
+He can run up his modified controller application program on an EstiNet simulated OpenFlow network without any modification!
 (This unique capability is due to the innovative "kernel-reentering simulation methodology" used by EstiNet.)
-Comparing other existing OpenFlow simulators and emulators, one will find that EstiNet 8.0 OpenFlow networrk simulator and emulator is the most accurate, fast, scalable, and useful OpenFlow network simulator and emulator in the world.
+Comparing other existing OpenFlow simulators and emulators, one will find that EstiNet 8.1 OpenFlow network simulator and emulator is the most accurate, fast, scalable, and useful OpenFlow network simulator and emulator in the world.